vickymg/CV/README.md

 ### Experience

-My previous jobs mean that key skills I bring across include a very good understanding of communication in different contexts, a high regard for customer service, and the ability to organise anything that falls in my path...

 **University of the Arts London, Study Abroad Coordinator (November 2014 – November 2015)**
 * led a project to rebuild the Study Abroad student database, working to understand user requirements, planning, and building the new database using FileMaker software
 * coordinating Integrated, Semester and Summer Study Abroad programmes for international students across five of UAL’s constituent colleges, line managing the Study Abroad administrators